Second-chance car loans: What they are and how to get one

 A second-chance auto loan is a car loan offered to drivers who are struggling with credit and can’t get approved for a traditional auto loan.
 They are also referred to as subprime auto loans or subprime car loans.
-Subprime is defined by Experian as a credit score of 600 or less.
+Subprime is defined by Experian as a credit score between 580 and 669.

 The structure of a second-chance auto loan varies greatly between lenders.
 Some lenders require a minimum credit score and may have an income requirement.
 Others may not have a minimum credit requirement but have an income requirement and limited loan options.